hpcan/cloudsuite/README.md

 cd ~/shadowsocks
 sslocal -c proxyconf &
 ```
-<strong>Warning:</strong> Remember after restart server, you need to start shadowsocks client again.
+<strong>Warning:</strong> Remember after restarting the server, you need to start shadowsocks client again.
 This is not a servcie.

 ## Polipo

-ShadowSocks make socks5 proxy.
+ShadowSocks makes socks5 proxy.
 In commandline, we need http proxy.
 Polipo is a small and fast caching web proxy. for more information see <a href="https://www.irif.univ-paris-diderot.fr/~jch/software/polipo/">Polipo Website</a>.

 ### Install Polipo
 ```bash